What is the referral fee?

 $80 x .15 = $12 referral fee.

-If you are shipping the items yourself (FBM also known as "fulfilled by merchant") and the customer pays you $2.89 for shipping, then the fee is calculated like this:
+If you are shipping the items yourself FBM (fulfilled by merchant), and the customer pays you $2.89 for shipping, then the fee is calculated like this:

-If the customer pays gift wrapping charges then the fee will be calculated off the total cost of sale price + shipping cost + wrapping charges.
+If the customer pays gift wrapping charges, then the fee will be calculated off the total cost of the sale price + shipping cost + wrapping charges.

 Is there a minimum referral fee Amazon will charge me?

 I created a full breakdown of every Amazon FBA fee in a simple spreadsheet format.
-You can download it at the end of this post.
+I will show you where you can download it at the end.

-However, with a professional sellers account you pay a $39.99 per month fee and no fixed closing fee.
+If you have a professional seller account, you pay a $39.99 monthly fee, and you do not pay a fixed closing fee.
 You also receive powerful seller tools and insights with the professional selling plan.
-For this reason, once you are selling at least 40 items per month, you should upgrade to the professional selling plan not only to save money on fees but to take advantage of the huge benefits that come with it such as volume listing, management tools, eligibility to compete for the buy box, and much more.
+So once you are selling at least 40 items per month, you should upgrade to the professional selling plan not only to save money on fees but also to take advantage of the huge benefits that come with it such as volume listing, management tools, eligibility to compete for the buy box, and much more.

 Whether you are selling the item FBM (shipping it yourself as the merchant) or FBA (Amazon fulfills the order for you), you still pay the referral fee.

-If you offer your product at a discount so that your customer can type in a discount code at checkout (called a "claim code"), the Amazon referral fee is a percentage of the sale price (not the pre-discounted price).
-This is important because in Seller Central, the fees on your product will say the full price like this...
+If you offer your product at a discount so that your customer can type in a discount code at checkout (called a "claim code"), then Amazon referral fee will be a percentage of the sale price instead of the pre-discounted price.
+In Seller Central, the fees on your product will say the full price like this...

-But when you sell your product at a discount, you are only charged at the discounted percentage.
+But when you sell your product at a discount, you are only charged a percentage of the discounted price.

-For example, if you are selling a toothbrush for $20 (it's a really awesome toothbrush) and your referral fee is 15% of $20 (which is $3) and you offer your customer a 50% discount claim code so that they get the toothbrush for $10, you are only going to pay a referral fee of $1.50 which is 15% of the $10.
+For example, if you are selling a toothbrush for $20 (it's a really awesome toothbrush), your referral fee is normally 15% of $20 (which is $3).
+If you offer your customer a 50% discount claim code so that they get the toothbrush for $10, you are only going to pay a referral fee of $1.50—which is 15% of the $10.

 If you were selling your products on your own website, you would be spending a much larger percentage of your budget on marketing than you pay Amazon for selling on their platform.
-Amazon itself has such a massive percentage of all sales in the US that this alone takes care of a ton of marketing demands you would otherwise have to do yourself.
-Many Amazon sellers who get angry about the fees don't understand marketing and the favor they are receiving for getting to sell their product on such a popular platform.
+A massive percentage of all sales in the US happen on Amazon alone, so selling on their platform takes care of a ton of marketing demands you would otherwise have to do yourself.
+Many Amazon sellers who get angry about the fees don't understand marketing or the favor they are receiving when they can sell their product on such a popular platform.

-Amazon does over $80 billion in revenue a year, has over 54 million users (30 million of which are primer users), and gets 44% of all web shopper searches in the US.
-Amazon sells over 2 billion products a year.
-Just having your product on Amazon increases buyer trust massively beyond buying from a store website they never heard of before.
-The groundwork has been done for you, leaving you free to focus on the right products to sell.
+Amazon did over $386 billion in net revenue a year in 2020, has over 300 million users (150 million of which are Prime users), and gets 55% of all web shopper searches in the United States.
+Just having your product on Amazon increases buyer trust.
+Shoppers would much rather buy from Amazon than a website they never heard of before.
+The groundwork has been done for you—leaving you free to focus on the right products to sell.

-Every day I am blown away at how many potential products sit on Amazon, waiting to be discovered by sellers.
+I am blown away every single day at how many potential products sit on Amazon, waiting to be discovered by sellers.
 Go build your empire!